Sage Barista Express Review

 Helpful information about a leading Sage coffee machine

-Get the best barista-style coffee experience from the comfort of your own home with The Barista Express from Sage.
+Get the best barista-style coffee experience from the comfort of your own home with this popular coffee machine from award-winning manufacturer Sage.

 Overview of the Barista Express

-This is one of the most barista-like coffee machines on the market and gives you a huge amount of freedom over customisation of coffee taste, strength and milk texture.
+This bean-to-cup coffee machine is one of the most barista-like coffee makers on the market.
+It gives you a lot of freedom over customising grind settings, milk temperature, milk texturing and overall taste.

-- You will have complete control over how your drink is made – great for someone with a fussy taste.
+- You will have complete control over your drink – great for someone with a fussy taste.

-- High-power steam wand to help you froth milk easily (you can test out your latte art skills!).
+- High-power steam wand to help you froth milk easily.

 - Dose control grinding and pressure control which takes the confusion out of achieving perfectly ground coffee.